ferrolho/away-at-edinburgh/_posts/2016-09-09-exploring-the-old-town.markdown

 Today I finally took the time to wander through Edinburgh's Old Town.
 The weather was not that great, but I sure did enjoy every place I went to.

 I started my stroll with the intention of visiting *The Elephant House*, where *J. K. Rowling* wrote the second and third *Harry Potter* books.
 I didn't go in, though.
-It was just to busy.
+It was just too busy.

 I kept exploring the buildings nearby and ended up finding the *Central Library* and the *National Library of Scotland*.
 They are well worth a visit, and are very good places to read, work, or study.